RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 The lateral location of a beam axle can be controlled in a number of ways; the easiest way in RoR simply to weakly truss the two arms that hold the axle, but this is generally not possible in real life and limits how much the axle can roll.

-[Example truck](/download/suspension-demo-beam-axle.truck) using a beam axle on the rear, with simple truss for lateral location.
+Example using a beam axle on the rear, with simple truss for lateral location.

 -    Top image: Normal extension
 -    Middle image: Full compression